-Priority 1: Joint Working Aim: We will develop a whole system approach to safeguarding adults which is responsive to individual's needs views and wishes.
+Working approach to safeguarding adults which responsive to individual's needs views wishes. --

-- 1. Ensure Board partners work together in an effective manner to protect adults from all forms of abuse and neglect. - 2.
-Consider and act upon the impact of new legislation on safeguarding practice, for example, Liberty Protection Safeguards, Domestic Abuse Act 2021. - 3.
+1. Ensure Board partners work together in an effective manner to protect adults from all forms of abuse and neglect.

+- 2. Consider and act upon the impact of new legislation on safeguarding practice, for example, Liberty Protection Safeguards, Domestic Abuse Act 2021. - 3.
 Engage and collaborate with the Local Safeguarding Children Partnerships, Community Safety Partnerships, Domestic Abuse Steering Groups, Health and Well-being Boards and Strategic Vulnerable, Exploited, Missing and Trafficked Group (VEMT) to deliver joint priorities and objectives. - 4.
-Engage and collaborate with the multi-partnership and multi-agency development work regarding missing adults, transitions, contextual safeguarding and adult sexual exploitation.

-5. Further embed trauma informed practice, strengths based and person-centered approaches to all safeguarding adults' work.
+Engage and collaborate with the multi-partnership and multiagency development work regarding missing adults, transitions, contextual safeguarding and adult sexual exploitation. - 5.
+Further embed trauma informed practice, strengths based and person-centered approaches to all safeguarding adults' work.

-- 1. Striving towards the implementation of a consistent Teeswide Team Around the Individual (TATI) approach to the management of high-risk and complex cases. - 2.
-In conjunction with service users and carers review, existing and, where appropriate and necessary, develop new policy, procedure and guidance to incorporate updated or new legislation and statutory guidance. - 3.
+- 1. Striving towards the implementation of a consistent Teeswide Team Around the Individual (TATI) approach to the management of high-risk and complex cases. - In conjunction with service users and carers review, existing and, where appropriate and necessary, develop new policy, procedure and guidance to incorporate updated or new legislation and statutory guidance. - 3.
 Working with relevant partners, partnerships and user groups to contribute towards the development of a 'Missing Adults' protocol, transitions procedures, contextual safeguarding work, and an Adult Sexual Exploitation Strategy. - 4.
 Delivering an effective learning, training and development programme guided by learning from Safeguarding Adults Reviews to include trauma informed practice and contextual safeguarding. - 5.
 Developing a suite of tools and resources to embed trauma informed practice in adult safeguarding.